iamnamananand996/console/README.md

 ## Security

 - We currently use self-signed certification in all our backend so the default of env variable `NEXT_PUBLIC_INTEGRATION_TEST_ENABLED` will be true.
 Which means that the Axios won't complaint the `Unauthorized` request.
 Please do not set this env variable to true on production.
+- We will exposed the self-signed certification into `/public` folder to fascilitate the development process.
+You can disable this feature with `NEXT_PUBLIC_SELF_SIGNED_CERTIFICATION=false`

 ## About the test container